0xPARC/0xparc-intro-book/src/fhe2.typ

 $2^(sqrt(n))$, say.

-As an example of how LWE can be used, let’s see how to turn LWE into a public-key cryptosystem.
-We’ll use the same numbers from the "blue set" in @lwe-small.
+As an example of how LWE can be used, let us see how to turn LWE into a public-key cryptosystem.
+We will use the same numbers from the "blue set" in @lwe-small.
 In fact, that "blue set" will be exactly the public key.